zukunft/zukunft.com/docs/llm/pending.md

 ## high prio

+if a word name is renamed, the renamed word is shown, but without the valued of the overwritten object e.g. the descrition of the original word

+if the name of a renamed word is changed back, a message is shown, that the word name is already use, but instead the user_word should just be removed

 find all '&back=' url parameter and list here the prompts to fix these issues by using instead the url_var::BACK prefix

 if a user logs in make sure that always the last used ip address is saved in the user table

 check that the login page does not $_POST the unhashed password

+review the rename semantics for named sandbox objects: a rename by a user that cannot change the standard row goes through sandbox::delete_old_key_row, which deletes or excludes the old row and creates a new one with a new database id (the branch seems designed for link objects where the key is the link); decide whether a rename of a named object (word, formula, view, ...) should instead create a name overlay in the user table like a description change, so the database id stays stable for all users; the frontend now takes over the id of the saved object (db_object_ui::update and frontend::action_crud) so the view after a rename is no longer empty, but the id change itself remains user visible e.g. in bookmarked urls

 roll out the own-pod data user trust to the remaining read api endpoints: api/word/index.php now passes server_guard::from_own_pod() to user::data_user so the html frontend's server-to-server read call can load the object with the browsing user's sandbox overlay (this fixed the word description changed by a user not being shown in the word and edit views); apply the same one-line change (and the is_readable_by check against $load_usr instead of the session user) to api/value, api/triple, api/formula, api/view, api/component, api/source, api/reference and api/group so user overlays and private objects render correctly for all object types